jackxxu/swagui/README.md

     consumes:
       - application/json
 ```
+   5. __example value__: in current swagger ui, according to [swagui ui default value code], the render json structure is displayed with some empty values, such as `0`, `0.0`, `""`, etc, depends on the data type.
+This could make it hard to visualize how the json structure really looks like.
+Swagui provides an optional `example` attribute for each property, for the sample value that populates the json display.

 With this approach, swagger api docs are now a lot more concise and readible, let alone having dynamic `basePath`.